hemilabs/docs/foundational-topics/the-architecture/proof-of-proof/proof-of-proof.md

 ***

-## ⛔️ The Trouble Mith Merged Mining
+## ⛔️ The Trouble with Merged Mining

 * Bitcoin miners must choose to participate by running nodes for the sidechain, which can curtail decentralization.
 * This makes the sidechain more susceptible to attack, as Bitcoin miners can collude to attack the sidechain at no cost while reaping Bitcoin block rewards.